rvanlaar/djangorecipe/README.rst

 control-script
   The name of the script created in the bin folder.
 This script is the equivalent of the `manage.py` Django normally creates.
 By default it uses the name of the section (the part between the `[ ]`).
+Traditionally, the part is called ``[django]``.

 initialization
   Specify some Python initialization code to be inserted into the `control-script`.
-This is very limited.
+This functionality is very limited.
 In particular, be aware that leading whitespace is stripped from the code given.

 deploy_script_extra
   In the `wsgi` deployment script, you sometimes need to wrap the application